Honey Lane Care Home

 Angie Sacks

-Job Title: Home Manager
+Job Title: Home Manager Joined: 2022

 Our Home Manager Angie joined the Carebase family at Honey Lane in 2013.
-Showing a natural flair for care, she quickly progressed to the role of Senior before moving in 2015 to our sister home, 1 Sewardstone Close, which cares for adults with acquired brain injury.
+Showing a natural flair for care, she quickly progressed to the role of Senior before moving in 2015 to our sister home, 1 Sewardstone Close, which cares for adults with an acquired brain injury.
 Over the course of the next three years, she was promoted from a Team Leader to the home’s Head of Care, working closely with multidisciplinary teams including speech and language therapists and psychologists.
 Angie returned to Honey Lane in February 2022 as Deputy Manager.

 In her spare time, Angie enjoys spending time with friends and family, reading, music, and going to the theatre.